codecarrotlabs/blog.codecarrot.net/_posts/code/js/vuejs/2017-10-04-hello-world-app-in-vue-js.md

 ## Hello World!

-Now, let’s insert a data key, and its value will be object.
+Now, let's insert a data key, and its value will be object.
 This object will then contain a title key with a value Hello World (or anything you would like)

 ```js
 new Vue({